Measuring the State of Open Science in Transportation Using Large Language Models: Conclusions

 \section{Conclusions}

 Our work highlights that the percentage of papers in transportation research using open science practices is critically low, with only 5\% sharing a code repository and 4\% sharing a data repository.
 Given the benefits of open science and the many other fields that have adopted such practices, it is both necessary and possible for the field of transportation research to improve.
 Given that there is not a significant link between open science practices and incentives like citations or reduced review time, encouraging more open science practices will likely require active changes made to be made by publishers, conferences, and funding bodies.
 Positive examples, such as TR-C, can serve as models for the rest of the community.
+Beyond the empirical results, this study provides a reusable measurement framework for transforming unstructured statements about research artifacts into structured and auditable open science indicators.

 Furthering open science will also accelerate the field of transportation research itself.
 We found that 29\% of papers cite or link to an open dataset, yet only 4\% share a data repository.
 Given that some of these repositories contain repackaged datasets, less than 4\% of the papers we reviewed contributed new data to the transportation community.
 This severe asymmetry suggests that data from a few works form the basis of a large proportion of the field.
 If more authors released new open datasets, they could have a significant impact on the field. {We should also be aware of the risks of open science in the era of LLMs~\cite{acion2023generative}, that open science practices could facilitate the generation of fake research.
 However, we believe that the benefits of open science outweigh the risks, and that open science best practices can be designed to mitigate these risks.
 For example, sharing code and data can make it easier to detect and prevent fraud.}